PurdueCAM2Project/universityentrepreneurs/source/preface.rst

 When you talk about entrepreneurship, why do you think about *only* money?
 Entrepreneurship means much more than money.
 It means solving problems for people.
-It means understand their needs.
+It means understanding their needs.
 Entrepreneurship means teamwork, management, communication, production, distribution channels, brand recognition, and many more.